Lypeix/fast-api-basics/DEVLOG.md

 - Studied a bunch of theory regarding HTTP, status codes, POST, pydantic, JSON bodies and API request-response flow
 - Added comments explaining every addition
 - I need way more practice with these new things

+### Session 2 (~35mins)
+- Rebuilt a reskinned version of the program from scratch
+- I still have a long way to go, but the patterns are certainly reinforcing.